-So we thought we’d share our guide to steaks, just in case you get a little stuck choosing between our Dry Aged cuts…
+So, just in case you get a little stuck choosing between our Dry Aged cuts, here it is, the Chopping Block’s steak 101:

 Rib Eye Steak

 An oldie but a goodie – this classic cut comes, as the name would suggest, from the cow’s rib section.
 It has a rich flavour and is very tender.
-Due to the delicious veins of fat running through this cut it’s also great for roasting as a joint.
-Best cooked bone in and to a succulent medium rare to medium.
+Due to the delicious veins of fat running through this cut is also great for roasting as a joint.
+Best cooked bone-in and to a succulent medium-rare to medium.
 Remember to cook on a red-hot heat and leave to rest a little longer than other steaks.

 Probably the most popular steak in the UK, this piece comes from the upper middle of the cow.
 This area of the cow does a fair amount of work, so this cut tends to be quite lean with not too much fat.